 - Do it in person, and quit hiding behind your computer.

 Developing the talent you recruit is a commitment to taking each of your team members’ strengths and allowing them to evolve those strengths for success.
 This also means having the right systems, tools, and support in place in order to give your team the best avenues possible to be productive within your business.

 On Valuating your brokerage:

-The bottom line is that the value of a brokerage business is how much profit it produces.
-Your “business name” means nothing.
-Business is not valued by its name but on net profits or EBITDA – Earnings Before Interest Taxes Depreciation & Amortization.
-It’s all about cashflow, not your brand.
+The bottom line is: the value of a brokerage business is how much profit it produces.
+Your “business name” means nothing—the business is not valued by its name but on net profits or EBITDA—Earnings Before Interest Taxes Depreciation & Amortization.
+It’s all about the cash flow, not your brand.

 On Hiring an assistant:

-Steve hired his first assistant five years ago – and within 3 years he doubled the size of his company because he wasn’t doing $20 stuff anymore.
-Do not focus on the fact that you are increasing overhead expenses, rather, focus on the time you will be getting back to focus on revenue productive activities within your company.
+Steve hired his first assistant five years ago—and within 3 years he doubled the size of his company because he wasn’t doing $20/hour stuff anymore.
+Do not focus on the fact that you are increasing overhead expenses; rather, focus on the time you will be getting back to focus on revenue-producing activities within your company.
 Keep 3 priorities for your business, if you have more than 3 then you have no priorities at all.
 You need to focus on what is important to growing your business and leave the rest to other people.